MicroEJ/docs/VEEPortingGuide/uiChangeLog.rst

 **Fixed**

-* Fix graphical engine empty clip (empty clip had got a size of 1 pixel).
+* Fix Graphics Engine empty clip (empty clip had got a size of 1 pixel).
 * Clip not respected when clip is set "just after or before" graphics context drawable area: first (or last) line (or column) of graphics context was rendered.

 [12.1.1] - 2019-10-29